-- 4. Describe the Center's in-take methods including details of any strategies to ensure small businesses are appropriately onboarded.
+- 9. Describe the Center's intake methods including details of any strategies to ensure small businesses are appropriately onboarded.
 Include any strategies to ensure culturally sensitive and language inclusive onboarding approaches.
-(5 points) - 5.
+(5 points) - 10.
 Describe the Center's management strategy for service delivery and how the work will be coordinated and monitored.
-Ensure you are detailing how management ensures service for underserved businesses, including any shifts you will implement as part of TAP funding.
-Include organizational chart.
+Include details regarding how management ensures service for underserved businesses, including any shifts you will implement through TAP funding.
+An organizational chart must be uploaded to the application.
 (5 points)

-Diversity, Equity, and Inclusion Action Plan - 30 points
+Diversity, Equity, and Inclusion Action Plan - 25 points

-- 6. The Diversity, Equity, and Inclusion Action Plan should include actionable strategy and specific steps to diversify the client pool, provide culturally competent intake and ongoing support, and provide culturally competent and inclusive technical assistance to unserved, underserved, disinvested, and disadvantaged business groups.
-Include target populations and geographies (for example, rural businesses), in-language services, disparities addressed and associated data points.
-(10 points) - 7.
-Describe the Center's outreach strategy including the steps taken to reach underserved businesses including minority, rural, and other hard-to reach business owners.
-(10 points) - 8.
-Detail partnerships with community-based organizations and the roles that the partners play in expanding capacity, reach, locations, and in-language capabilities to underserved businesses.
-Be specific about the nature of the relationships including if there are MOUs or sub-contracts.
+11. Describe the Center's Diversity, Equity, and Inclusion (DEI) Action Plan, which should include strategic steps to legally diversify the client pool, provide culturally competent intake and ongoing support, and provide culturally competent and inclusive technical assistance to

+- unserved, underserved, disinvested, and disadvantaged business groups.
+Include target populations and geographies (e.g., rural businesses), in-language services, disparities addressed, and associated data points.
+(15 points) - 12.
+Describe the Center's outreach strategy to reach underserved businesses including minority, rural, and other hard-to reach business owners.
+(5 points) - 13.
+Detail the Center's partnerships with community-based organizations and the roles that the partners play in expanding capacity, reach, locations, and in-language capabilities to underserved businesses.
+Be specific about the nature of the relationships including if there are MOUs or subcontracts.
 Please note that a list of partners is not sufficient to receive full points, there must be detail about who the partners are, what they bring in terms of DEI, and the scope of their work under this TAP proposal.
-Describe counselors, facilitators, etc. that represent those being served.
-(10 points)
+(5 points)